 How many days does a juice cleanse last?

-A juice cleanse typically lasts from 1-7 days, depending on you.
-Newbies are recommended to try one for 1-2 days and the more experienced can juice cleanse for seven days.
+A juice cleanse typically lasts from one to seven days, depending on the one you choose.
+Newbies are recommended to try one for one to two days and the more experienced can juice cleanse for seven days.

 What should you eat after a juice cleanse?

-Before embarking on a juice cleanse (consult with your doctor first), you probably think you'll be craving pizza and chocolate post-cleanse, but a juice cleanse also effects your metabolism and people find they're less hungry afterwards.
-But when you do return to solids, keep it light - think steamed vegetables, whole foods like nuts and a little fruit.
+Before embarking on a juice cleanse (consult with your doctor first), you probably think you'll be craving pizza and chocolate post-cleanse, but a juice cleanse also affects your metabolism and people find they're less hungry afterwards.
+But when you do return to solids, keep it light - think steamed vegetables, whole foods such as nuts and a little fruit.

 Add a green smoothie to your daily diet too (experts suggest first thing in the morning) and try to swap caffeine with hot water and lemon.